BwanaQ/fast_food/README.md

 ## Built With

 - [Django](https://www.djangoproject.com/) - The web framework used
-- [Bootstrap](https://getbootstrap.com/) - Frontend for the monolithic app
+- [Django Rest framework](https://getbootstrap.com/) - Frontend for the monolithic app

 ## Authors